evilyesh/web-llm/README.md

 # web-llm

 Draft for a web-based LLM chat for developers.
-Use only with local models; no permissions control.

-- This project uses the jsdiff library, which is licensed under the BSD-3-Clause license. https://github.com/kpdecker/jsdiff
-- This project uses the flask library, which is licensed under the BSD-3-Clause license. https://github.com/pallets/flask.git

 ## To Start